mpinb/in_silico_framework_hot_zone/README.md

 Every student needs to be able to synchronize their repository with https://github.com/research-center-caesar/in_silico_framework.
 Detailed instructions on how to install the repo are given in the [installer directory](./installer/).

+## Documentation

+The current state of the documentation can be found [here](./docs/_build/html/index.html).
+While this site is not yet hosted on a dedicated webserver, you will just have to open the `index.html` file locally in your favorite browser.

+Documentation is a work in progress.
+It is generated automatically from docstrings using Sphinx autosummary.
+Missing entries in the documentation are generally due to missing docstrings in the source code.

 ## Usage